Remember when you had your first online e-commerce store, and you were tracking your inventory shipment every hour to see where it was?

 Customs brokers must be licensed by the federal government as they act as an agent between importers/exporters and Customs & Border Protection (CBP) to clear shipments through customs.

 In general, 3PLs help businesses manage their inventory and handle all other logistical needs, while freight forwarders focus primarily on shipping cargo by land, sea, or air.

 You might find that many companies solve both problems with a single provider that simultaneously manages products stored at a warehouse as well as ships goods through a freight forwarder.

 • Order fulfillment

 Having an eCommerce fulfillment center do all the heavy lifting (pun intended) for your business is necessary if you want to scale and grow.

 Customer expectations have been set to get their orders quickly thanks to Amazon’s two-day shipping policy.
 If you’re not fulfilling orders within the time frame customers expect it will take for their products to arrive at their doorstep, they’ll go elsewhere.

-This means if you don’t have an inventory management system up and running effectively from start to finish including inventory tracking software (which can also help minimize shrink), fulfillment center services, customer service support lines staffed during peak hours of operation, then your company could be headed for disaster.
+This means if you don’t have an inventory management system up and running effectively from start to finish, including inventory tracking software (which can also help minimize shrink), fulfillment center services, and customer service support lines staffed during peak hours of operation, then your company could be headed for disaster.